circleci/circleci.test/README.md

 ## Differences from `clojure.test`
 * supports more than one test reporter at a time
 * includes elapsed time measured with `System/nanoTime` when reporting the end of a `deftest`
+* test fixtures are run when testing a single test, not just a set of tests
+* `:once` fixtures are run exactly once per invocation, whether testing an entire namespace or a single test

+## Caveats
+* Invoking a test-fn directly will not run any fixtures at all, exactly like `clojure.test`.
+This is due to behaviour from `clojure.test/deftest` and can't be worked around without forcing use of a different `deftest` implementation.

 ## Design goals